toolmanorg/net-peercred/README.md

 ```

 ## <a name="pkg-overview">Overview</a>
-Package peercred provides Listener - a net.Listener implementation leveraging
+Package peercred provides a net.Listener implementation leveraging the Linux
-the Linux SO_PEERCRED socket option to acquire the PID, UID, and GID of the
+SO_PEERCRED socket option to acquire the PID, UID, and GID of the foreign
-foreign process connected to each socket.
+process connected to each socket.
 According to the socket(7) manual,

     This is possible only for connected AF_UNIX stream
     sockets and AF_UNIX stream and datagram socket pairs